Chambersburg, Pennsylvania: Government

-Chambersburg is part of the 13th Congressional District of Pennsylvania and represented by John Joyce (R) in the House of Representatives, and by Pat Toomey (R), and Bob Casey Jr.(D) in the Senate.
+Chambersburg is part of the 13th Congressional District of Pennsylvania and represented by John Joyce (R) in the House of Representatives, and by John Fetterman(D), and Bob Casey Jr.(D) in the Senate.

 Education

 Wilson College

 Wilson College is a private, Presbyterian-related, liberal arts college founded in 1869 as a women's college and named for its first major donor, Sarah Wilson of Chambersburg.
 The college has about 800 undergraduate students and is known for its Women With Children, Veterinary Medical Technician, and Equestrian programs.
 Once an all women's school, it began admitting male students in 2013.
 In 2009, the school opened the first "green" campus building, housing the science and technology department and featuring a full-length waterfall which begins on the third floor and ends in the building's basement.

 Public schools

-Chambersburg Area Senior High School (CASHS),which is home to the CASHS men's tennis team, is a public school with around 2,400 students in grades 9–12, drawn from the borough of Chambersburg and the surrounding townships of Hamilton, Greene, Lurgan, Letterkenny and Guilford.
+Chambersburg Area Senior High School (CASHS), which is home to the CASHS men's tennis team, is a public school with around 2,400 students in grades 9–12, drawn from the borough of Chambersburg and the surrounding townships of Hamilton, Greene, Lurgan, Letterkenny and Guilford.
 CASHS is accredited by the Middle States Association and has occupied its current facilities since 1955.
 Principal Dr. Barry Purvis was recognized as the 2006 High School Principal of the Year by the Pennsylvania Association of Elementary and Secondary School Principals.

 Until August 2011, J. Frank Faust Junior High School was the only public junior high school for eighth and ninth grade students of the Chambersburg Area School District.
 It served about 1400 students.
 J. Frank Faust is now a middle school for Chambersburg area students in the north.
 CAMS NORTH.
 It has 6th through 8th grade.

 Chambersburg Area Middle School SOUTH was the only middle school, but as of August 2011, it became CAMS SOUTH, 6th through 8th grade.
 During the 2001–02 school year, CAMS was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 The Franklin County Career and Technology Center is also located in Chambersburg.
 FCCTC is a school designated for students and adults to learn vocational trades while still learning core subjects in school.
 The school offers training in about 20–30 different concentrations.
 There are currently six different school districts with students attending FCCTC: Chambersburg, Fannett-Metal, Greencastle-Antrim, Shippensburg, Tuscarora, and Waynesboro.

 The Chambersburg school district includes seventeen elementary schools.
 Many school are being upgraded, rebuilt, or closed because of out-of-date buildings and lack of space.
 As of July 2008, the current School Board President is Stanley Helman.
 Other members include Anne Boryan, Renee Sharpe, Norman Blowers, Lori Leedy, Fred Rice, Dave Schiamanna, and Joe Tosten.
 One seat is currently being filled after the resignation of the previous board president, Dr. Thomas Orndorff.